ToF-/LearningRust/life_the_universe_and_everything/LifeUniverseAndEverything.md

     chmod +x test_script ⏎
     ./test_script ⏎

-`diff` will display the differences between the output and the exepected result if any.
+`diff` will display the differences between the output and the expected result if any.
 The absence of any *diff* output means that the test is passing.

 Let's have this test execute and fail: